 The bill would provide that if a local board elects to provide firearm safety education, such instruction must be in accordance with the guidelines established by the State Board.
-Further, if a local board elects to provide firearm safety education courses, such instruction would have to be offered so as to ensure all students are provided the opportunity to take the course.
+Further, if a local board elects to provide firearm safety education courses, such instruction would be offered to ensure that all students are provided the opportunity to take the course.